Zordon1337/csgo-local/README.md

 Current Features:
 - Getting service medal
-- Getting xp from matches (very buggy and broken but works, gives wrong amount's of xp tho)
+- Getting xp from matches
+- Saving/Load progress (WIP)

 Notes:
 - The mod is in very early stage right now, its very unstable and not gameplay ready.
 - The service medal claiming doesn't work like in csgo, skips the entire menu of claiming and just gives it to player.
-- Xp system is broken and gives too big/too small amount of xp and also end game xp menu is showing wrong xp values.